Skip to main content

 For women, baseline hormonal assessments are equally critical, though the interpretation is often more complex due to the cyclical nature of the female endocrine system.
 Protocols for peri- and post-menopausal women are tailored based on a comprehensive evaluation of symptoms and a detailed blood panel.
 Baseline levels of FSH, LH, estradiol, and progesterone help to determine the stage of menopause and guide the appropriate use of hormone therapy.

-Low-dose is also becoming more common for women experiencing symptoms like low libido and fatigue.
+Low-dose testosterone therapy is also becoming more common for women experiencing symptoms like low libido and fatigue.
 In this case, baseline measurements of total and free testosterone, as well as SHBG, are essential for determining an appropriate starting dose and for monitoring therapy to ensure levels remain within a safe and effective range for women.

 The goal is to restore hormonal balance and alleviate symptoms, and this can only be achieved with a clear understanding of the individual’s unique hormonal starting point.